tony-to/cryptocurrency-realtime-price-nodejs-server-dev/README.md

 # Introduction

 This is a an express server to call api to [Cyptonator](https://www.cryptonator.com/api/) to retrieve the currency data.
-And here the [UI](https://github.com/tony-to/cryptocurrency-realtime-price-reactjs-dev) to display the data
+And [here is the UI](https://github.com/tony-to/cryptocurrency-realtime-price-reactjs-dev) to display the data

 Please use CALL_API to change from hardcoded data to real api call.